a-martynovich/nethk/nethk_load/ReadMe.txt

 eject nethk.dll, it might fail several times.
 It might take lots of time to eject it.
 You have 2 options: 1) be patient 2) press Ctrl+C and kill target process.

+WHATSNEW in Milestone 3:
+You can now see debug output in the console window (colored in green).